Tufted deer: Habitat and distribution

 The tufted deer is found mainly in China, where it occurs in the south from eastern coast to eastern Tibet.
 It is absent from the extreme south of the country.
 There are old records of this species in northeastern Myanmar, but recent surveys failed to find any, possibly due to the lack of surveys on the preferred habitat.

-Tufted deers are highly distributed animals where it overlaps in its distribution with other species like the Sambar.
+Tufted deer are highly distributed animals where it overlaps in its distribution with other species like the Sambar.
 It inhabits high, damp forests at 500–4500 m above sea level, close to the tree line.
 It is found in both evergreen and deciduous forests with extensive understory and nearby freshwater supply.
 In places such as the Gongga Mountain National Nature Reserve.
 In this area, the plants and trees change as you go higher in altitude.
 This means that the plants at the lower part of the mountain are mostly subtropical, while the ones at higher parts of the mountain are those that can survive cold, harsh conditions such as snow.
 The tufted deer's preference for montane forests emphasizes its ability to live in regions with different temperature variation.
 Additionally, the availability of salt licks is also a positive factor to the presence of this animal.
 This deer is able to withstand minor human disturbances, and is occasionally found in cultivated lands.